um-grex/grex-docs/content/english/software/code-development.md

 Alma Linux  also has its system versions of Python, Perl, and GCC compilers.
 When no modules are loaded, the binaries of these will be available in the PATH.
 The purpose of these is to make some systems scripts possible, to compile OS packages, drivers and so on.
 We suggest using these tools using Modules and one of our Software Stacks instead.

 We do not install many packages for the dynamic languages (such as _python-something_) in the base OS level, because it makes maintaining different versions of them complicated.
-The same advice applies: use the **module spider** command to find a version of Perl, Python, R, etc. to suit your needs.
+Use the **module spider** command to find a version of Perl, Python, R, etc. to suit your needs.
 The same applies to compiler suites like GCC and Intel.

 We do install AlmaLinux packages with OS that are: